jamesaorson/ursinia/README.md

 Nov 14 10:04:16 pi systemd[1]: Starting nginx.service - A high performance web server and a reverse proxy server...
 Nov 14 10:04:16 pi systemd[1]: Started nginx.service - A high performance web server and a reverse proxy server.

-james in 🌐 pi in ursinia on  main
-❯
 ```